RevealBi/Documentation/docs/user/filters-overview.md

 ![Dashboard filter by location added in the Dashboard editor](images/sample-dashboard-filters.png)

-Analytics also supports activating a Date Range as a Dashboard Filter, which enables the filtering of all visualizations by a specific period of time.
+Reveal also supports activating a Date Range as a Dashboard Filter, which enables the filtering of all visualizations by a specific period of time.